-A busy year of residential weekends, intensive training, mentoring, online group work and one-to one support from The Touring Network team left the Youth Promoter group feeling confident about their challenge.
+A busy year of residential weekends, intensive training, mentoring, online group work and one-to one support from The Touring Network team resulted in the 2016/17 cohort of Youth Promoters programming a tour for Kathryn Joseph which was a great success, and left them feeling confident about their challenge.

 In deciding who to book for their tour, The Youth Promoters used their Go See bursaries to check out performances that may be able to tour the Highlands and Islands – they attended a variety of festivals including Alice in Wasteland, Edinburgh International Festival and Loopallu which offered insights into diverse genres and ideas for musical artists.
 Some of these events included large productions such as GRIT Reimagined (orchestral version of Martyn Bennet’s album GRIT) at Edinburgh International Festival and the Glasgow Girls (Dundee Rep Theatre), with a view to seeing if they could tour a scaled down version.
-They also looked into The Cheviot, the Stag and the Black, Black Oil which ironically was now too large to tour to small venues – watch this space for a possible revisiting of this piece…
+They also looked into The Cheviot, the Stag and the Black, Black Oil which unfortunately was now too large to tour to small venues.

 An unexpected outcome of Go See was that Company of Wolves was booked by the UHI student Promoters after seeing The End of Things in development at the CCA in Glasgow.